aerodude30/AeroEssence/README.md

 View more about Aeroscripts and what it can do for you [here!](http://aeroscripts.com)

+##FAQ
+- "Will this script eventually be able to runecraft?"
+Yes, currently there is no support for runecrafting but it is a feature that is under development
+- "Why do I have to wield my pickaxe?"
+It gives you an extra slot for another rune essence/and also provides an extra slot for stuff that random events give you

 ##More information
 You can see the AeroEssence topic on powerbot [here](http://powerbot.org)!